NainikaSai09/recipe-time-analysis/README.md

 Since 0.036 is slightly below 0.05, this suggests some evidence of a difference in performance.
 However, the effect size (about 1.5 minutes) is extremely small relative to recipe durations.

-#### Conclusion: Although the permutation test yields a marginally significant result, the difference in RMSE is practically negligible.
-There is **no meaningful evidence of unfairness** in how the model predicts prep time for simple vs. complex recipes.

 <iframe
   src="assets/rmse_diff.html"